MFG’s Modern Slavery Statement for Financial Year 2024

 Equality and Diversity Policy

-Makes clear to employees MFG’s approach to equal opportunities, conduct at work and the avoidance of discrimination at work.
+Highlights MFG’s approach to equal opportunities, conduct at work and the avoidance of discrimination at work.

 Anti-Corruption and Bribery Policy

-Sets out employees obligations in relation to any bribery, corruption or other breach and is in accordance with our whistleblowing policy.
+Sets out employee’s obligations in relation to any bribery, corruption or other breach and is in accordance with our whistleblowing policy.

 Sanctions Policy